 An ideal customer profile is a generalized summary of demographics and psychographics that characterize the person who is most likely to purchase your goods and services.
 You can learn more about how to create this tool and download a free template in our article on how to create a customer profile.

 A good marketing qualified lead is a lead that closely resembles your ideal customer profile.
 While this lead will likely not be an exact match, a good marketing qualified lead is an individual or account that has engaged with your message and is in, or will soon be in, a position to buy.

-Marketing leads can be purchased through lists from providers such as Toofr, but the best leads come from organic outreach.
+Marketing leads can be purchased through lists from providers such as Uplead, but oftentimes the best leads come from organic outreach.
 As leads from a website are significantly more likely to convert from a marketing qualified lead to a sales qualified lead, having a website that includes web-to-lead forms is a great source of marketing qualified leads.